stereolabs/zed-hub-examples/tutorials/tutorial_01_basic_app/README.md

 ## The Source Code explained

 To init your application, use the `HubClient::connect` function that starts communications between your app and the cloud.
-It must be called before using the HubClient API, so before sending logs (`HubClient::sendLog`), telemetry(`HubClient::sendTelemetry`) and others.
-Then, register your zed camera to the client.
+It must be called before using the HubClient API, so before sending logs (`HubClient::sendLog`), telemetry (`HubClient::sendTelemetry`) and others.
+Then, register your ZED camera to the client.
 ```c++
     STATUS_CODE status_iot = HubClient::connect("basic_app");
 ```